jeaye/blog.jeaye.com/_posts/2017-10-31-clojure-keywords.md

 adding specs for the data).
 If you have an "enum," meaning one in a discrete set of possible keywords, also namespace them.
 The only time when a plain old keyword's convenience overcomes its cost is within a simple API or DSL with no middleware, so no possibility for collisions.
-An example of this would be:
+Examples of this would be:

 ```clojure